 Credit Karma only pulls in information from Equifax and Transunion, meaning there is no middle score to use as a representative score.
 When I ask a borrower what their Credit Karma score showed, they will invariably tell me the higher number of the two.
 This can lead to significant differences in the perception of your “score” with Credit Karma and the one we use to make mortgage lending decisions.

 All three bureaus receive information from creditors about your payment history, balance, available credit line, highest balance, minimum payment due and months left to pay.
-But they don’t always receive the same information!
+The trouble is, they don’t always receive the same information!
 This is why it is important to throw out the highest and lowest scores because they may be anomalies.

 Get ready for a FICO curve-ball.